firefoxic/web-standards.ru/src/articles/effective-collaboration-with-product-and-design/index.md

 - Title should be `gray-900` color, not `gray-700`
 - Text should show an ellipsis (…) if it's too long to fit on 3 lines.

-The first 4 tweaks sound relatively trivial to me<!-- Tooltip: Presuming that these changes are permitted within the constraints of the design system + component library -->.
+The first 4 tweaks sound relatively trivial to me (presuming that these changes are permitted within the constraints of the design system + component library).
 I think it would take me about 5 minutes to fix them, maybe 30 minutes total when factoring in all the process stuff (updating snapshot tests, code review, etc).

 The fifth one is tricky, though.
-If you've ever tried to deal with multi-line ellipsis on the web, you know that it's a dastardly problem with no simple CSS solution<!-- Tooltip: So it turns out, there *is* a way to do this now, with -webkit-line-clamp.
-It's a little buggy, though, so it's not quite a silver bullet.<br><br>For the purposes of this article, I'm pretending it doesn't exist. -->.
+If you've ever tried to deal with multi-line ellipsis on the web, you know that it's a dastardly problem with no simple CSS solution.
+(So it turns out, there _is_ a way to do this now, with <code>-webkit-line-clamp</code>.
+It's a little buggy, though, so it's not quite a silver bullet.
+For the purposes of this article, I'm pretending it doesn't exist).
 You could easily spend an afternoon trying to get it sorted, and the solution would probably be janky.

 In most cases, here's what I would do: